 Overview of Marketplace

-Oracle Cloud Infrastructure Marketplace is an online store that offers solutions specifically for customers of Oracle Cloud Infrastructure.
-In the Oracle Cloud Infrastructure Marketplace catalog, you can find listings for two types of solutions from Oracle and trusted partners: images and stacks.
-These listing types include different categories of applications.
+In the OCI Marketplace catalog, you can find listings for two types of solutions from Oracle and trusted partners: images and stacks.
+Images and Stacks listing types include different categories of applications.
 Also, some listings are free and others require payment.

 Images are templates of virtual hard drives that determine the operating system and software to run on an instance.
 You can deploy image listings on an Oracle Cloud Infrastructure Compute instance.
 Marketplace also offers stack listings.
 Stacks represent definitions of groups of Oracle Cloud Infrastructure resources that you can act on as a group.
 Each stack has a configuration consisting of one or more declarative configuration files.
 With an image or a stack, you have a customized, more streamlined way of getting started with a publisher's software.

 Besides being an online store, Oracle Cloud Infrastructure Marketplace offers a way for members of the Oracle Cloud Infrastructure community to share custom images with other community members.
 You can take a custom image that you imported to Oracle Cloud Infrastructure Compute and make it available as a community application.
 The application appears alongside other images that users can choose from during the process of creating an instance.